andrew-s28/ooi-profiler-nitrate-retriever/README.md

   -e [end], --end [end]
                         End date in YYYY-MM-DD format (default: 2024-06-16) -n [njobs], --njobs [njobs]
-                        number of jobs to run in parallel - see joblib.Parallel docs for more details
+                        number of jobs to run in parallel when running quality control - see joblib.Parallel docs for more details
 ```

 ## License